MatthewPierson/PyBoot/README.md

 All iPads and iPods are untested, but they should work fine with the corresponding iPhone CPU.
 Please try and let me know if they work or not.

-Currently iPhone X support is broken (kernel panicing 30~ seconds after booting).
-Keep in mind that even after X support is added, Face-ID will be broken no matter what version you go to (with minor execptions).
+Currently iPhone X support is broken (kernel panicking 30~ seconds after booting).
+Keep in mind that even after X support is added, Face-ID will be broken no matter what version you go to (with minor exceptions).
 Touch-ID works fine on all supported versions.

 ## Usage
 ```